 The evolution of the Internet gave rise to a host of network security challenges and corresponding strategies to address them.
 In my next post, I will discuss how technological innovation is forcing organizations to adopt a novel approach.

-About the Author: Jeff Man is a respected Information Security expert, adviser, and evangelist.
+Jeff Man is a respected Information Security expert, adviser, and evangelist.
 He has over 33 years of experience working in all aspects of computer, network, and information security, including risk management, vulnerability analysis, compliance assessment, forensic analysis and penetration testing.
 He has held security research, management and product development roles with NSA, the DoD and private-sector enterprises and was part of the first penetration testing "red team" at NSA.
 For the past twenty years, he has been a pen tester, security architect, consultant, QSA, and PCI SME, providing consulting and advisory services to many of the nation's best known brands.

 Editor’s Note: The opinions expressed in this guest author article are solely those of the contributor, and do not necessarily reflect those of Tripwire, Inc.